SHAIDS-DMCE/PYQS/README.md

 # PYQS
-This file contain all the Internal Assessments of SE
+This file contain all the Internal Assessments Questions of SE